Health

 Numbers you’d ask a professional for, available before the appointment.

-Six clinically-grounded calculators for treatment dosing, recovery milestones, and care-cost planning.
+Seven clinically-grounded calculators for treatment dosing, recovery milestones, heart rate zones, and care-cost planning.
 Plain inputs, transparent formulas, and references to the studies and guidelines underneath every result.

 The collection